japonte1/Test-FFB-Site01/pages/about.md

 ### History

-FFB was established by President Harry Truman on July 1, 1949, to streamline the administrative work of the federal government.
-GSA consolidated the National Archives Establishment, the Federal Works Agency and its Public Buildings Administration, the Bureau of Federal Supply and the Office of Contract Settlement, and the War Assets Administration into one federal agency tasked with administering supplies and providing workplaces for federal employees
+The FFB was established to centralize and reduce the cost of federal borrowing, as well as federally-assisted borrowing from the public.
+The FFB was also established to deal with federal budget management issues which occurred when off-budget financing flooded the government securities market with offers of a variety of government-backed securities that were competing with Treasury securities.

 \[Public Law No. 93-224 The Federal Financing Bank Act of 1973\]({{ '/assets/files/1973act.pdf' | prepend: site.baseurl }})